 5

-Legal Compliance & Practice
+Legal Compliance & Mirrored Preparation

 This dimension structure tells you more than a single score ever could.
 A test-taker scoring 80% overall but only 55% in Financing & Settlement has a clear, actionable target for improvement.
 The radar chart in your report makes these gaps immediately visible.